PAX Good Behaviour Game

 PAX GBG is a set of proven instructional and behavioural strategies used daily by teachers and students in the classroom – delivered as a fun, easy-to-follow game.

 This universal prevention approach improves classroom behaviour and academic outcomes, and has been shown to provide a lifetime of benefits for every child by improving self-regulation and co-regulation with peers.

 Since 1999, PAX Good Behaviour Game has been used in thousands of classrooms in 38 states across the USA, Canada, Ireland, Estonia and Sweden.
 A limited trial was run by Black Dog Institute and the results have led the NSW Department of Education to commission this program for its schools.

-PAX GBG is the official Good Behaviour Game® used at John Hopkins University for ongoing research and more can be read on the science behind the program at this link.
+PAX GBG is the official Good Behaviour Game® used at John Hopkins University for ongoing research.
+Read more about the science behind the program.